Azure-Samples/apim-genai-gateway-toolkit/capabilities/manage-spikes-with-payg/README.md

 Once the accelerator is deployed, open a bash terminal in the route directory of the repo and run `./scripts/run-end-to-end-manage-spikes-with-payg.sh`.

-This script runs a load test for 6 minutes which repeatedly sends requests to the OpenAI simulator via APIM using the either the simple or weighted round robin policy.
+This script runs a load test for 6 minutes which repeatedly sends requests to the OpenAI simulator via APIM using the retry with pay as you go policy.
 Partway through the test, the user count is increased to generate a spike in traffic.

 After the load test is complete, the script waits for the metrics to be ingested into Log Analytics and then queries the results.